Our 3 guiding principles.

-Reading.
 Half of each session is spent reading in the reading books.
-Each chapter book corresponds to the program curriculum and has a list of words and phrases that correlate to the phonetic principles addressed in the book.
+Each chapter book corresponds to the program curriculum and has a list of words and phrases that correlate to the phonetic principles being taught.
 Our read aloud technique is called Pressure Release.